 You need to build trust and showcase your expertise.
 This doesn’t mean producing text-heavy manuals full of jargon and technical language.
 It means providing easy-to-digest explainers about how effective your products and services have been in protecting customers from cyberthreats in the past.
 Testimonials from satisfied customers and case studies that showcase success stories are the way to go.
 Bringing your blogs to life with real examples of your services, product or team in practice can work well.

 Making content data-led is a great way to do this.
 Accurate stats, facts and figures can be effective in communicating your expertise.
-For instance, use attention-grabbing statistics for headlines and social media content.
-For example: “We helped 200 organisations stay cyberattack free in 2017”.
+For instance, use attention-grabbing statistics for headlines and social media content, such as: “we helped 200 organisations stay cyberattack free in 2017”.

 Actions to take: